Her Song and Her Spirit Could Not Be Silenced

 She also included traditional African American spirituals in her repertoire, sharing this important art form with the world.

 By 1939, Anderson was an international sensation.
-Yet, when Howard University invited her to perform in Washington, D.C., the Daughters of the American Revolution denied her access to DAR Constitution Hall, the only auditorium large enough to accompany the throngs of anticipated fans.
-It would be Walter White, executive secretary of the NAACP, as well as Secretary of the Interior Harold Ickes and others who would seek to right this injustice by inviting her to perform at the Lincoln Memorial.
+However, when Howard University invited her to perform in Washington, D.C., the Daughters of the American Revolution denied her access to DAR Constitution Hall, the only auditorium large enough to accompany the throngs of anticipated fans.
+It would be Walter White, executive secretary of the NAACP, along with Secretary of the Interior Harold Ickes and others that fixed this injustice by inviting her to perform at the Lincoln Memorial.

-The air was cold on April 9, 1939 — no favor to an opera singer.
-Anderson also was intimidated by the prospect of singing before the largest crowd she had ever faced.
-Yet she strode to the microphone and, with all her dignity and mastery, began her first song: “My Country ‘Tis of Thee.”
+The air was cold on April 9, 1939 - no favor to an opera singer.
+Anderson was also intimidated by the prospect of singing before the largest crowd she had ever faced.
+But, considering all she had overcome, these were small obstacles.
+She strode to the microphone and, with all her dignity and mastery, began her first song: “My Country ‘Tis of Thee.”

 It did.
-75,000 people heard her sing that morning, and before her retirement she would enthrall millions more.
+Seventy-five thousand people heard her sing that morning, and before her retirement, she would enthrall millions more.
 She would make her belated debut at the Metropolitan Opera in 1955, tour the world on behalf of the United States in 1957, and sing for the inaugurations of presidents Eisenhower and Kennedy.

-After Martin Luther King's speech at the 1963 March on Washington for Jobs and Freedom — which is celebrating its 55th anniversary later this month — Anderson captivated participants with her voice as she sang the spiritual “He’s Got The Whole World In His Hands.”
+Following Martin Luther King's "I Have a Dream" speech in Washington in 1963, Anderson captivated the audience with her rendition of the spiritual “He’s Got The Whole World In His Hands.”

 At the National Museum of African American History and Culture, we have many treasured artifacts and exhibits from Anderson’s storied life.
 There is one of which I am particularly proud: the ensemble Anderson wore on April 9, 1939, when she sang to the conscience of the nation.

-If you have only ever seen black-and-white footage of her performance, I invite you to come to the Museum, see Marian Anderson’s dress, listen to her voice, learn more about her career, and experience a moment that transfixed and helped transform the nation.
+If you have only ever seen black-and-white footage of her performance, I invite you to come to the Museum to see more.
+View Marian Anderson’s dress on display, listen to her voice, and learn more about her inspiring life and career.
+Come and experience a moment that transfixed, and ultimately helped transform the nation.
 Join us as we celebrate the life and achievements of a great American hero.